felixlopz/hubrise-test-task/APPS-TEMPLATE/en/food-ordering-platforms.md

 position: 6
 layout: documentation
 meta:
   title: Food Ordering Platforms | SOLUTION | HubRise
   description: Integrating SOLUTION with food ordering platforms requires you to specify particular ref codes in the configuration page of the delivery platform bridge.
 ---

-To connect SOLUTION to Deliveroo, Just Eat, or Uber Eats, use the configuration parameters provided below.
+With HubRise, you can receive food platform orders in SOLUTION.
+With HubRise, you can receive food platform orders in SOLUTION, and synchronise your menu with food platforms.

+For more information, check the documentation of these platforms from our [Apps page](/apps/food-ordering-platforms).

+Below are the parameters to use to connect these platforms with SOLUTION.

 ## Deliveroo

 To receive Deliveroo orders in SOLUTION, you first need to connect Deliveroo Bridge, an app included in your HubRise subscription.
 For more information about Deliveroo Bridge, see the [Deliveroo Bridge documentation](/apps/deliveroo).

-To correctly receive your orders, specify the following values in the Deliveroo Bridge configuration page.
-To learn how to view and modify the configuration page for Deliveroo Bridge, see the [Deliveroo Configuration page](/apps/deliveroo/configuration).
+In the Deliveroo Bridge configuration page, use the following values:

 | Section        | Name                                  | Ref code                                          |
 | -------------- | ------------------------------------- | ------------------------------------------------- |